Career Path Forecast

 R&D and testing operations to these smaller, specialized firms.

-treatments derived by traditional chemical processes.
-Stronger
+traditional chemical processes.

 The

-most chemical companies, including many large pharmaceutical and
+companies, including many large pharmaceutical and biotechnology

-further limiting domestic employment growth.
-Quality control will
+domestic employment growth.
+Quality control will continue to be an

-continue to be an important issue in chemical manufacturing and other
+important issue in chemical manufacturing and other industries that use

-industries that use chemicals in their manufacturing processes.
+chemicals in their manufacturing processes.

 Chemists also will be